halfpair/subjective_map_views/README.md

 # Content

-This project contains two main folders:
+This project contains this folder structure:

 * `tools`: Some helper scripts to generate data for the web tool.
 This folder is not needed to use the web tool.
 * `webpage`: The HTML5 web tool itself with all it's data.
 When this folder is hosted on a (local) server, it can be used from any web browser.
+  * `data`: The non-code content, images, and vector data for the HTML5 web tool.

 # License

 All source code of this project in `tools` and `webpage` is available under the [MIT License](webpage/LICENSE.txt).

-All vector data and images of this project in `webpage/data` is [public domain](webpage/data/LICENSE.txt) as the sources are provided by [Natural Earth](https://www.naturalearthdata.com/) and [NASA](https://visibleearth.nasa.gov).
+All vector data and images of this project in `webpage/data` is [public domain](webpage/data/LICENSE.txt) as the sources are provided by [Natural Earth](https://www.naturalearthdata.com/) and [NASA](https://visibleearth.nasa.gov) in the public domain, too.

 # Disclaimer